Zetascrub/CyberCoyote/README.md

 This tool is very much still in development.

 ## Pre-requesits
-Have the followeing installed with APIs enabled: [https://github.com/oobabooga/text-generation-webui]
+Have the following installed with APIs enabled: [https://github.com/oobabooga/text-generation-webui]

 ## Features